Structural Origins of Cubic Complexity in Pebble Motion: Main Algorithm

 In the following sections of this paper, we will assume that each vertex $v$ of the input tree $G$ (and consequently all of its subgraphs) is associated with the following two attributes. \begin{namelist}{********} \item[$\Peb(v)$]{A function that returns the pebble $x (\in \{1,\ldots,n\})$ or a blank $0$ placed on vertex $v$.} \item[$\col(v)$]{A function that returns the color of vertex $v$.
 The possible colors are white, gray, or black.
 Regarding the meaning of the color, white indicates a vertex that has been completely removed from the graph, gray signifies a vertex that is temporarily removed during the execution of the algorithm but will be restored later, and black represents a vertex that remains in the graph. } \end{namelist} In other words, the graphs are treated not just as simple graphs, but also as objects that also contain information about the configurations of pebbles on them.
 In this algorithm, the shapes such as the graphs $G$ and $T$, as well as the graphs $X(x)$ stored in each node $x$ of $\BT$ created by the operations in Step\tume\ref{bunkai} of the outline above, do not change; however, the values of the functions $\Peb(v)$ and $\col(v)$ at each vertex $v$ of the graphs continuously change.

-According to Theorem A, if the size of the pebble set $P$ is $n$ and the size of the maximum isthmus of the graph $T$ is at most $k$, then if the order of $T$ is at most $n + k + 1$, it is guaranteed that the pebble motion problem on $(T, P)$ is feasible.
-Therefore, the algorithm presented in this paper first uses Lemma\tume\ref{feasible-subtree} to find a subtree $T$ of the tree $G$ from the input $(G, P)$ such that its order is $n + k + 1$ and its size of a maximum isthmus is at most $k$.
-Furthermore, we rearrange the goal configuration $g$ on $G$ into a "suitable" configuration $g^{\prime}$ on $T$ that is strongly related to $g$ with a time complexity and number of moves of at most $\Ord(Nn)$.
-The algorithm used for this purpose is $\Alg.\PacCon(\BT, g)$ shown below. \begin{alg}[$\Alg.\PacCon(G, T, \BT, g)$] \begin{namelist}{OUTPUT} \item[\sl Input]{A tree $G$ and its subtree $T$, the binary tree $\BT$ that stores the set of subtrees covering the tree $T$ obtained from the algorithm stated in Lemma\tume\ref{bunkatsu}, and a configuration $g$ on the pair $(G,P)$.} \item[\sl Output]{A configuration $g^{\prime} $ on $(T,P)$ and a sequence of moves $\phi[r]\cdot\psi$ to rearrange $g$ into $g^{\prime}$.} \end{namelist} \begin{alg-enumerate} \item{Set $\Peb:=g$.
-Set $\col(u):={\textrm{black}}$ for each $u\in V(T)$.
-Set $\col(v):={\textrm{white}}$ for each $v\in V(G) \setminus V(T)$.} \item{Rearrange the configuration $g$ on $(G,P)$ to some configuration on $(T,P)$ which is strongly related to $g$, and remember the sequence of moves performed here as $\psi$.} \item{Call $\Alg.\Pac(T, \BT, r)$ for the root node $r$ of $\BT$. } \item{Return the sequence of moves $\phi[r]\cdot\psi$ and the configuration $g^{\prime} := \phi[r] \cdot \psi(g)$ on $(T,P)$.} \end{alg-enumerate} \end{alg} \begin{alg}[$\Alg.\Pac(T, \BT, x)$] \begin{namelist}{OUTPUT} \item[\sl Input]{A tree $T$, the binary tree $\BT$ that stores the set of subtrees covering the tree $T$ obtained from the algorithm stated in Lemma\tume\ref{bunkatsu}, and a node $x$ of $\BT$.} \item[\sl Output]{A sequence of moves $\phi[x]$.} \end{namelist} \begin{alg-enumerate} \item{If the node $x$ is a leaf node of $\BT$, else if there is no pebble on $X(x)$, else if there is no unoccupied vertex in $X(x)-\JoiV(X(x))$, then return a zero-length sequence of moves (i.e., an identity transformation) as $\phi[x]$.} \item{Fill the pebbles in the current configuration into the portion of the tree $X (c_1(x))$ except for $\JoiV(X(c_1(x)))$ as much as possible, and record the sequence of moves performed here as $\phi[x]$.} \item{Call $\Alg.\Pac(T, \BT, c_1(x))$ and $\Alg.\Pac(T, \BT, c_2(x))$.} \item{Update $\phi[x]:=\phi[c_2(x)]\cdot\phi[c_1(x)]\cdot\phi[x]$ and return $\phi[x]$.} \end{alg-enumerate} \end{alg}
+According to Theorem\tume{A}, if the size of the pebble set $P$ is $n$ and the size of the maximum isthmus of a tree $T$ is at most $k$, then the pebble motion problem on $(T,P)$ is feasible whenever $|V(T)| \geq n+k+1$.
+Therefore, given an instance $(G,P)$, our algorithm first uses Lemma\tume\ref{feasible-subtree} to find a subtree $T$ of $G$ whose order is $n+k+1$ and whose maximum isthmus size is at most $k$.
+Next, we transform the goal configuration $g$ on $G$ into a ``suitable'' configuration $g'$ on $T$ that is strongly related to $g$.
+This transformation requires at most $\Ord(Nn)$ moves.
+The procedure for constructing $g'$ is given by the algorithm $\Alg.\PacCon(G,T,\BT,g)$ below. \begin{alg}[$\Alg.\PacCon(G, T, \BT, g)$] \begin{namelist}{OUTPUT} \item[\sl Input] A tree $G$ and its subtree $T$, the binary tree $\BT$ storing the subtrees covering $T$ obtained by Lemma\tume\ref{bunkatsu}, and a configuration $g$ on $(G,P)$.